Michael Van Valkenburgh: Design approach and inspiration

 Van Valkenburgh approaches his designs in such a way that the spirit of place is at the forefront and the center of the design.
 To create a space that reflects the desired future for an area and give it a spirit of hope and progress requires a lot of foresight to the desired effect.
 Van Valkenburgh designs his projects in a way that reflect the desired future of the area in the spirit of the place they are striving for.
 His projects often begin with ordinary places that he is able to rejuvenate into a place that cause people to look past what it was and instead look to the future of the park as well as the surrounding city because of the spirit of the place Michael Van Valkenburgh has instilled in the space with his adaptive reuse of this post industrial wasteland and his intentional intertwining of it with nature.

+Noting how many celebrated urban parks Van Valkenburgh has designed, The New York Times called him “a diviner of places, a city whisperer.”
+Adrian Benepe, the former New York City parks commissioner, compared him to Frederick Law Olmsted, the creator (with Calvert Vaux) of Central Park in Manhattan and Prospect Park in Brooklyn.
+“Michael is the most Olmstedian of the landscape architects working today, without ever copying Olmsted directly," Benepe said.

 Michael Van Valkenburgh Associates, Inc.

-Founding Michael Van Valkenburgh Associates, Inc. (MVVA) in 1982, he currently leads the firm with five fellow principals: Laura Solano, Matthew Urbanski, Paul Seck, Gullivar Shepard, and Emily Mueller De Celis.
-The firm has 100 employees and two offices, in Cambridge, Massachusetts and Brooklyn, New York.
+Having founded Michael Van Valkenburgh Associates, Inc. (MVVA) in 1982, he currently leads the firm with five fellow partners: Laura Solano, Matthew Urbanski, Paul Seck, Gullivar Shepard, and Emily Mueller De Celis.
+The firm has 100 employees and three offices, in Cambridge, Massachusetts, Brooklyn, New York and Denver, Colorado.
 MVVA has completed a broad range of landscape design, construction, and restoration projects in both the public and private realms.
-To date, MVVA has completed over 350 projects, and has cultivated an expertise in sustainability, soil toxicity, and waterfront infrastructure.
+To date, MVVA has completed over 350 projects and has cultivated an expertise in sustainability, soil toxicity, and waterfront infrastructure.
 The firm collaborates frequently with artists, including Maya Lin, Ann Hamilton, Martin Puryear, Mel Bochner, Meg Webster, and Oscar Tuazon.

 Awards

-His practice has won many national awards for their designs, including 19 from the American Society of Landscape Architects.
+His practice has won many national awards for its designs, including 19 from the American Society of Landscape Architects.
 These awards include: